botshot/botshot/docs/quickstart/installation.rst

 | First, cd to the chatbot directory you just created.
 | ``cd my_bot``
 | You can now run the chatbot with
-| ``bots start my_bot``.
+| ``bots start``.
 |
-| The web chat interface should now be running at http://localhost:8000/ .
+| The web chat interface should now be running at http://127.0.0.1:8000/ .
-| Go ahead and say something to your chatbot!
+| Go ahead and trying sending a message to your chatbot!

 +++++++++++++++++++++++++++
 Running from IDE (optional)
 +++++++++++++++++++++++++++
-In case you're using an IDE such as PyCharm for development, it might be more convenient to run the chatbot from within it, to make use of the debugger.
+In case you're using an IDE such as PyCharm for development, it might be more convenient to run the chatbot from within it, for example to make use of the debugger.

-You will need to manually start these three components:
+You will need to manually start the required components:

 - Django server
                 Under **Edit configurations > Add configuration > Django server**